 Some of these injuries can be difficult to resolve.
 Different types of head injuries, such as concussions or traumatic brain injuries, have been extensively researched, and experts agree the side effects can linger for weeks, months, or even years.
 Similarly, back and neck injuries can cause lasting and painful damage even with from what some would consider a soft fall.
 Broken bones, shoulder injuries, and soft tissue injuries can all potentially require surgery to fully repair.

-Even if you aren’t sure if your injury is serious enough to pursue an injury lawsuit, call the experienced lawyers at the Morris James Personal Injury Group office nearest you for a free, no-obligation consultation.
+Even if you aren’t sure if your injury is serious enough to pursue an injury lawsuit, call the experienced Delaware Slip And Fall Accident Lawyers office nearest you for a free, no-obligation consultation at 302.268.6918.
 Victims should not have to suffer the consequences of someone else’s negligence.
 Your injuries, however minor they may seem, could be eligible for compensation through the legal system.

 Delaware’s Comparative Negligence Rules Can Affect a Slip and Fall Claim